wolfgangr/guntaPERL/README.md

 I decided to throw them into sth. like `/usr/local/bin/`.

 #### `rrdtest.pl`
-is a wrapper of rrdlast and queries the last update of several rrd in a human readable way.
+is skd of extended frontend to `rrdtool lastupdate` and queries the last update of several rrd in a human readable way.
 ```
 ~/guntamatic$ ./rrdtest.pl 240 rrd/*.rrd
 ===    gracetime: 240    =    now: 2021-01-16 23:49:32    =    diff: 2021-01-16 23:45:32    ===